novak-99/cpplex/README.md

 ```

 ### Compiling Code

+Cpplex is a header only library, meaning no source files or shared object files are required for compilation.

 To compile code while using cpplex, remember to include the library's main directory and to compile with C++23: